-- Prepare memorandums outlining and explaining administrative . procedures and policies to supervisory workers. - Coordinate and direct records and budget preparation to aid executives. - Schedule appointments, plan meetings and conferences. - Create, file, retrieve, and maintain office/corporation documents, records, and reports.
+- Prepare memorandums outlining and explaining administrative procedures and policies to supervisory workers. - Coordinate and direct budget preparation to aid executives. - Schedule appointments, plan meetings and conferences. - Create, file, retrieve, and maintain office/corporation documents, records, and reports. - Demonstrate an understanding of the planning, organizing, and leading controlling functions of management and apply these concepts and their underlying approaches and principles in the analysis of case studies.